Distributed Learning of Finite Gaussian Mixtures: Numerical Algorithm for Proposed Approach

 These two properties imply that $\mathcal{J}_{c}(G^{(t)})$ converges monotonically to some constant $\mathcal{J}^*$.
-All the limiting points $G^{(t)}$ are stationary points of $\mathcal{J}_c(G)$.
+All the limiting points $G^{(t)}$ are stationary points of $\mathcal{J}_c(\cdot)$: iterations from $G^*$ do not further reduce the value of the objective function $\mathcal{J}_c(\cdot)$.
 We have practically cloned the Global convergence theorem~\citep{zangwill1969nonlinear} here, but we do not see a way to directly apply it.
 The proof of the theorem is given in Appendix~\ref{app:condition_for_global_convergence_theorem}.

 In principle, we now have all the ingredients for the split-and-conquer method for the learning of a finite GMM.
 We next consider the statistical properties of the GMR estimator and the experimental evidence for the efficiency of our method.